Mickey0207/seasonal-maintenance-pwa/SETUP.md

 ALTER TABLE home_project_card ENABLE ROW LEVEL SECURITY;
 ALTER TABLE maintainance ENABLE ROW LEVEL SECURITY;
 ALTER TABLE maintainance_setting ENABLE ROW LEVEL SECURITY;
+ALTER TABLE maintainance_data ENABLE ROW LEVEL SECURITY;

 -- 創建政策（允許所有操作，您可以根據需要調整）
 CREATE POLICY "Allow all operations" ON user_names FOR ALL USING (true);
 CREATE POLICY "Allow all operations" ON home_project_card FOR ALL USING (true);
 CREATE POLICY "Allow all operations" ON maintainance FOR ALL USING (true);
 CREATE POLICY "Allow all operations" ON maintainance_setting FOR ALL USING (true);
+CREATE POLICY "Allow all operations" ON maintainance_data FOR ALL USING (true);
 ```

 ### 5. 創建測試用戶